DeanLight/spannerlib/tutorials/Advanced usage.md

         if node_type is TermNodeType.UNION:
             children = term_graph.get_children(node_id)
-            # get all project children
+            # get the children of the project node
             project_children = [node for node in children if term_graph[node][TYPE] is TermNodeType.PROJECT]
             union_to_project_children[node_id] = project_children